Stasenko-Konstantin/fungsi/README.md

 # fungsi (is far from complete)
+---
-inspired by Scala and Lisp
+inspired by Clojure and Scala

 ```smalltalk
 let $ f x y := let $ r := + x y;